Lights Out

 Arch Oboler took over as writer/ director in 1936 amd evemtually hosted the show as well.

-But don't let this one criticism taint your opinion of the original Lights Out.
-It was a landmark series with stories that may seem dated now, but in their time, scared the tar out out of listeners.
-In fact, I was told an amusing story by a World War 2 vet.
+But don't let this one criticism taint your opinion of Lights Out.
+It was a landmark series with stories that may seem dated now, but in their time, scared the tar out of listeners.
+In fact, a World War II Vet told me one experience he had with the series that is rather revealing.
 He explained that his outfit was getting ready to go fight the Germans in Europe.
-Each evening, they would turn on the radio in the barracks and let everyone listen before Taps.
-One night, Lights Out was playing and the entire barracks became engrossed in the story of a Chicken Heart that grew bigger and bigger until it started to eat entire cities.
-The sound of the thumping Chicken Heart grew louder just before it struck.
-The story was about to end as the thumping grew louder and louder until suddenly -- the power for the entire base cut off without warning.
+Each evening, they would play the radio in the barracks and let everyone listen before Taps.
+One night, Lights Out was playing and the entire barracks became engrossed in the story of a chicken heart that grew bigger and bigger until it started to eat people, and then buildings, and then entire cities.
+In each instance, the sound of the thumping chicken heart grew louder just before it struck.
+The story was building to a suspenseful climax when suddenly -- the power for the entire base cut off without warning.
 He said the soldiers in the barracks nearly exploded in fright.
-They weren't afraid to charge Nazi machine gun nests, but getting stuck in the dark after Lights Out had spooked them was too much!
+They weren't afraid to charge Nazi machine gun nests, but getting stuck in the dark after Lights Out had spooked them with a chicken heart was too much!

-Wyllis Cooper created Lights Out, but left to Hollywood in 1936 to try his hand at screenwriting.
+Wyllis Cooper created Lights Out, but left his mark on the new producer, Arch Oboler.

 A scene from one of the best remembered stories, "The Chicken Heart," courtesy of Tune In For Terror ©1992.